 Plan Things to Look Forward To

-One of the ways I manage seasonal depression is by giving myself something to look forward to that will lift my spirits.
-That can be anything from booking a vacation to treating myself to a massage to seeing a movie that looks entertaining or indulging in a favorite snack.
+A great way to manage seasonal depression is to schedule things you’ll look forward to.
+That can be anything from booking a vacation to treating yourself to a massage to seeing a movie that looks entertaining or indulging in a favorite snack.
 As a rule of thumb, I think it’s good to have at least one thing on the calendar each week you’re looking forward to – big or small.

 A word of caution, though, on not totally blowing your budget!
 It’s easy to get sucked into treating yourself to this, that and everything to make yourself feel better…but that can get expensive.
 Stay within a realistic budget and take time to actually really LOOK FORWARD to something instead of filling your time with things you want and don’t need at every second.

 This might not be the most popular item to include for everyone, but I really do find that limiting your alcohol intake helps dramatically in keeping your spirits up.
 It’s seriously no joke when they say alcohol is a “depressive” so when looking for ways to manage seasonal depression, it’s pretty much a no-brainer to give it up altogether or really limit yourself.